 Their one ticket into the show, so to speak, is through the PBM.
 If you’re a smaller employer – and even if you’re a larger employer – having the ability to navigate the world of the PBM to make sure you are getting good rates, good rebates, and to make sure you are getting good utilization is essential.
 Can you do that?
 Can you manage that on your own?

-The nice thing about RxBenefits is that we’re able to take the power of all our employers we work with to leverage the PBM to allow us to provide better rebate contracting and better network discount rates, but also better clinical program management.
+The nice thing about RxBenefits is that as a pharmacy benefits optimizer (PBO), we’re able to take the power of all our employers we work with to leverage the PBM to allow us to provide better rebate contracting and better network discount rates, but also better clinical program management.
 We can influence the removal of low clinical value drugs, or we can influence having the PAs pulled away from the PBM so they can be done in an independent and transparent manner.
 There are a lot of things that we can do to help that employer now have goal alignment with some of the parties in the inner circle.
 A better way to say it, is to make sure that others within that primary circle and the secondary circle have more alignment with the employer.

 That being said, drug manufacturers are not good or bad.
 PBMs are not good or bad.
 Their intent is to promote drugs that are clinically appropriate.
 Patients and physicians are generally good people.
 Again, their intent really is to focus on clinical efficacy.
 But none of those parties focus necessarily on the economics of a decision.
 Manufacturers don’t go in to detail their products to a physician and talk about the cost of their medications; they talk about the clinical efficacy.
 Oftentimes doctors are unaware of what the relative cost of a medication is, and so a drug like Duexis might seem appealing to a doctor because they have coupons and their member wouldn’t have to pay a copay for it.
 Duexis can cost $2,600 and the alternatives over-the-counter can cost $20.